 Living on your own means making purchases on a regular basis, in addition to groceries.
 Your child needs to understand which stores carry certain things.
 You can even note on a map specific stores near his home.

 For example, if he wants to buy a shirt, he should know which clothing store to go to, his size and the approximate cost.
 He also needs to understand how to buy and store food.

 Independent living is a serious decision.
 It’s important that you and your child both feel he’s ready to live on his own.

-Read more about teaching money management to kids with learning and attention issues.
-Learn about careers for kids with learning and attention issues, including jobs for kids who don’t want to sit at a desk.
+Read more about teaching money management to kids with learning and thinking differences.
+Learn about careers for kids with learning and thinking differences, including jobs for kids who don’t want to sit at a desk.
 And if your child is in high school and has an IEP, read how IEP transition planning can help him prepare for young adulthood.